 Non-surgical options include laser treatments to stimulate collagen production and tighten the skin.
 Fillers can also be used to stimulate collagen production.
 If you are considering arm-lift surgery, consult with a surgeon.
 Surgery will leave a scar.

-Be sure to discuss the risks and benefits of treatments for sagging skin with your health care provider.
+Be sure to discuss the risks and benefits of treatments for sagging skin with your provider.

 Sagging skin treatment - triceps